Rume7/user-registration/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.

+**Commercial use, redistribution, or modification requires explicit written permission.**

+For licensing inquiries, please contact: `rume@codemarks.com`

+See [LICENSE](LICENSE) file for complete terms and conditions.

 ## 🆘 Support